 - 1. This Legislative Instrument is determined pursuant to subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA) for the purposes of the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 2.
-This Legislative Instrument:- - facilitates claimants in making, and the Repatriation Commission in assessing, claims under the VEA and the MRCA respectively, by specifying the circumstances in which medical treatment and compensation can be extended to eligible persons who have aortic stenosis; - facilitates the review of such decisions by the Veterans' Review Board and the Administrative Appeals Tribunal; - outlines the factors which the current sound medical-scientific evidence indicates must exist before it can be said that, on the balance of probabilities, aortic stenosis is connected with the circumstances of eligible service rendered by a person, as set out in clause 4 of the Explanatory Notes; - replaces Instrument No. 55 of 2002; and - reflects developments in the available sound medical-scientific evidence concerning aortic stenosis which have occurred since that earlier instrument was determined. - 3.
-The Instrument is assessed as being a technical instrument which improves the medico-scientific quality of outcomes under the VEA and the MRCA.
+This Legislative Instrument:- - facilitates claimants in making, and the Repatriation Commission in assessing, claims under the VEA and the MRCA respectively, by specifying the circumstances in which medical treatment and compensation can be extended to eligible persons who have epilepsy; - facilitates the review of such decisions by the Veterans' Review Board and the Administrative Appeals Tribunal; - outlines the factors which the current sound medical-scientific evidence indicates must as a minimum exist, before it can be said that a reasonable hypothesis has been raised, connecting epilepsy with the circumstances of eligible service rendered by a person, as set out in clause 4 of the Explanatory Notes; - replaces Instrument No. 49 of 2005; and - reflects developments in the available sound medical-scientific evidence concerning epilepsy which have occurred since that earlier instrument was determined.

+3. The Instrument is assessed as being a technical instrument which improves the medico-scientific quality of outcomes under the VEA and the MRCA.